-A hard reset is another non-destructive action that can reset the TIPM and clear codes and allow a used TIPM to work in a vehicle.
+A hard reset is another non-destructive action that can reset a TIPM-7 and clear codes and allow a used TIPM-7 to work in a vehicle.
 This action is easily performed by anyone who can turn a wrench.
 The idea behind a hard reset is that conductively linking the positive and negative battery terminals drains all electrical energy from capacitors inside the TIPM.

 - Remove ignition key.